Please ensure Javascript is enabled for purposes of website accessibility

 Guide to the 2025 ban on single-use plastics

-The following guide provides information about the proposed ban on plastic produce stickers, plastic soy sauce fish containers, attached straws and cutlery, and expanded polystyrene (EPS) cup and bowl packaging, as drafted in the draft Single-Use and Other Plastic Products (Waste Avoidance) (Prohibited Plastic Products) Amendment Regulations 2024.
+The following guide provides information about the ban on plastic produce stickers, pre-filled plastic soy sauce containers (including soy sauce fish containers), attached straws and cutlery, and expanded polystyrene (EPS) cup and bowl packaging

 At a glance